-While beneficial in certain situations, resistive-based current-sensing methods have several shortcomings, including poor precision, power loss, low bandwidth, lack of galvanic isolation, and noise.
-Conversely, most of these disadvantages are countered by non-contacting (electromagnetic based) current sensing systems, although they do have certain unique challenges in terms of operation and implementation.
+While beneficial in certain situations, resistive-based current-sensing methods have a number of shortcomings, including poor precision, power loss, low bandwidth, lack of galvanic isolation, and noise.
+Conversely, the majority of these disadvantages are countered by non-contacting (electromagnetic-based) current sensing systems, although they do have certain unique challenges in terms of operation and implementation.